 350 Humboldt is active in bringing those changes to Humboldt’s communities.
 We’re working on the county’s Climate Action Plan, seeking changes in the proposed McKay Ranch development outside Eureka, and promoting local ordinances eliminating natural gas from new houses and buildings.
 We’d love to have your help in these exciting endeavors!
 Let us know if you’re interested: [email protected].

 Every Sunday at 7 pm, 350 Humboldt hosts a letter-writing party.
 People chat while writing letters about climate issues or getting out the vote for climate champions.
 Each week some suggestions are provided but people can write to whom they wish.
 The group is fun and helps us regularly spend an hour on personally influencing the future we want.
+Between May 17 2020 and September 19, 2021 we have sent 8,480 letters to voters or political office holders.
 More info on how to join in here.

 We support divestment from fossil fuels by pension funds, financial investors like JP Morgan Chase, and insurance companies.
 We created four videos for Earth Day 2020 that support these goals (https://www.youtube.com/watch?v=Aq6faIDNhos&t=10s).
+This past year we have held a few rallies/demonstrations to demand that banks divest from fossil fuels and to defund the Line 3 Pipeline.
 We have written about divestment in our weekly letter writing party (Sundays at 7 pm), and we support legislative efforts to create transparency regarding fossil fuel investments.